Azure/Azure-Verified-Modules/docs/content/specs/shared/module-lifecycle.md

 ### Notification of a Module Becoming Orphaned

 {{< hint type=important  >}}
-When a module becomes orphaned the AVM core team MUST place an information notice on the modules root `README.md` that states the following:
+When a module becomes orphaned, the AVM core team MUST place an information notice in an `ORPHANED.md` file, in the module's root that states the following:

-***"This module is currently orphaned.
-Only security and bug fixes are being handled by the AVM core team at present.
-If interested in becoming a module owner (must be Microsoft FTE) for this orphaned module please comment on the issue here `<LINK TO AVM REPO ISSUE>`"***
+{{< include file="static/includes/orphaned-module-notice.md" language="markdown" options="linenos=false" >}}

 {{< /hint >}}

 Also, the AVM core team will amend the issue automation to auto reply stating that the repo is orphaned and only security/bug fixes are being handled until a new module owner is found.